 When working on forgiving yourself, it helps to write a letter to yourself.
 Address the person that takes the blame for all the bad things that happened to you.
 Let him/her know that it wasn’t your fault.

-Explain to yourself that you forgive you and there was nothing that could prevent the bad things that happened.
+Explain to yourself that you need to forgive you and there was nothing that could prevent the bad things that happened.
 Treat yourself with compassion.
 End your letter by stating you will not harbor this self-resentment anymore.

-Letter to Other
+Letter to Others

 12. Think…Before You Speak

 Once you are well underway in the process to forgive, become aware of the things you say in regards to the person you are forgiving.
 Don’t allow yourself to speak illy of them anymore going forward.
+Remember, always think before you speak.

 What you say about them, what you think about them, can adversely affect the forgiveness process.
 Stay mindful to remain positive.
 Don’t allow yourself to be caught up in moments of negative talk or thoughts about them.